Drake Bell: Family

 In July 2021, Bell revealed that in 2018 he had married his girlfriend of five years and that they had a son.
 After separating in September 2022, Bell's wife filed for divorce on April 20, 2023, citing irreconcilable differences.
-In August 2025, Bell filed additional documents to proceed with finalizing the divorce.
+In August 2025, Bell filed additional documents to proceed with finalizing the divorce in Seminole County, Florida.
+A spokesperson of Bell said "Their priority remains the safety and well-being of their son, and they are doing so from a place of love and respect."
+He also said Bell and his ex-partner are "closing a beautiful chapter of their lives."

 Residence

 In 2007, Bell purchased a 2,640 sqft house in Los Feliz for $2,050,000.
 After Bell filed for bankruptcy in California in early 2014, the house was taken in foreclosure.

-As of March 2024, Bell primarily resides in Mexico City.
-In an interview with Yordi Rosado on March 24, 2024, Bell revealed that he wanted to move to Mexico, telling Rosado "I feel more at home when I'm here.
+As of March 2024, Bell primarily resides in Mexico City to record his album Non-Stop Flight.
+In an interview with Yordi Rosado on March 24, 2024, Bell revealed that he would like to move to Mexico, telling Rosado "I feel more at home when I'm here.
 I have more friends here [because] a lot of my friends from Los Angeles have moved to Florida, Texas, Louisiana, and so my relationship with them is on the phone anyway".

-Legal issues
+During the February 2nd episode of Josh Peck's "Good Guys" podcast in 2026 Bell declared that he is a resident of Celebration, Florida.

 Driving under the influence

 Bell was arrested on December 21, 2015, for driving under the influence in Glendale, California, at 2:45 am after police officers witnessed him swerving and driving well over the speed limit.
 He was subsequently released on $20,000 bond and pleaded not guilty.
 In September 2016 Bell pleaded guilty and was sentenced to four days in jail and four years' probation and would be required to attend an alcohol education program; Bell served only one day for good behavior.
 Bell was previously charged with driving under the influence in 2010 in relation to an incident in San Diego in 2009.